 If you have only mild/tolerable symptoms, your doctor may recommend a watch and wait strategy or supportive care to manage or lessen symptoms rather than try to slow or stop the course of the disease itself.
 Monitoring your symptoms, performing tests on a regular basis, and giving you transfusions and other treatment only as needed may be sufficient in low-risk cases.
 Watch and wait is a conscious decision to avoid making things worse when you are living a mostly normal life.

 If PNH patients develop gallstones, the stones should be removed promptly.
 Patients should not wait until gallstones cause problems.

 Transfusions replace the red blood cells lost to hemolysis and the iron lost with them.
 Platelet transfusions can boost a low platelet count.
 Iron is necessary for the mechanism of red blood cell production.
 Ironically, hemolysis can cause iron shortages while frequent blood transfusions can cause just the opposite: iron overload.
 Iron buildup from long-term treatment with transfusions can damage key organs such as the heart and liver.
-Iron can be removed with drugs called chelators (trade names Desferal and Exjade) but they can be difficult to administer and hard to tolerate.
+Iron can be removed with drugs called chelators (U.S. trade names Desferal and Exjade) but they can be difficult to administer and hard to tolerate.